 —Caroline Winterer, Washington Post

-Pinker is a paragon of exactly the kind of intellectual honesty and courage we need to restore conversation and community.
+Pinker is a paragon of exactly the kind of intellectual honesty and courage we need to restore conversation and community, and the students are right to revere him.

 —David Brooks, New York Times